 Staying Safe Online

 The College actively encourages safe practice online and supports Virtually Safe Torbay, who support and advise young people, parents and professionals on how to stay safe online.
 At South Devon College we have appropriate filtering and monitoring in place to ensure student safety online.
-Further information on how to stay safer online can be found here.
+Further information on how to stay safer online will be addressed through our personal development programme.
 If you are worried about how someone is behaving towards you or someone else online, information on what to do can be found here.
 We have designated staff members that can support students with any safeguarding matter as well as to improve online safety for our learners and to give guidance when required.

-If you as a learner at South Devon College have any concern about your wellbeing, safety or rights, you should talk to your tutor or a member of staff you trust, or contact one of our Positive Intervention Team below:
+If you as a student at South Devon College have any concern about your wellbeing, safety or rights, you should talk to your tutor or a member of staff you trust or contact one of our Safeguarding and Wellbeing Team on 01803 540558.

 Additional designated safeguarding staff include: